dj-wasabi/ansible-zabbix-proxy/README.md

 --------------

 There are some variables in de default/main.yml which can (Or needs to) be changed/overriden:

 * `zabbix_server_host`: The ip or dns name for the zabbix-server machine.

 * `zabbix_server_port`: The port on which the zabbix-server is running.
 Default: 10051

 * `zabbix_version`: This is the version of zabbix.
 Default it is 2.4, but can be overriden to 2.2 or 2.0.

+* `zabbix_repo`: True / False.
+When you already have an repository with the zabbix components, you can set it to False.

-There are some zabbix-proxy specific variables which will be used for the zabbix-proxy configuration file, these can be found in the vars/main.yml file.
+There are some zabbix-proxy specific variables which will be used for the zabbix-proxy configuration file, these can be found in the default/main.yml file.
 There are 2 which needs some explanation:
 ```bash
   #database_type: mysql
   #database_type_long: mysql